Show & Prove 2018 Hip Hop Studies Conference

 They also activate each other in opposing and complementary ways.
 For example, hustling can seem purely selfish relative to response/ability, which centers care for others.
 Yet, as anything can be a hustle (a means to an end), hustling can also be a kind of refusal of the status quo set by civil society, while responsibility might capitulate to civil society’s ethically suspect terms.
 Both keywords address the power to contend directly with given conditions, jointly speaking to the necessity for communities to do for themselves.

 S&P 2018 is a conference series that gathers people committed to building Hip Hop Studies as a field with intentions to listen generously, offer substantive critique, and exchange ideas.
 Questions to consider might include but are not limited to:

 Submit as Word or PDF a 250-word abstract for individual projects, or a 300-word abstract for panel proposals (with no more than 200-word descriptions per/individual contributions to the whole).
-Be sure to provide contact information, A/V requirements, length of performances, and any accommodation needs. *Undergraduate submissions should include a faculty mentor who can serve as a guide in the process of presenting at a conference.
-Final submissions are due no later than 11:59pm PST on April 15, 2018.
-Accepted proposals will be notified by May 15th.
+Be sure to provide contact information, A/V requirements, length of performances, and any (dis)ability accommodation needs. *Undergraduate submissions should include a faculty mentor who can serve as a guide in the process of presenting at a conference.
+Final submissions are due no later than 11:59pm PST on May 30, 2018.
+Accepted proposals will be notified by June 15th.

 To submit proposals or for additional details please contact firstname.lastname@example.org.